-Inspector- General's rating Optimal continued Current Inspector-General's assessment (2021) The department and industry have agreed to adopt a co-regulatory approach that recognises and guides seed production practices through a systems approach, under the guidance of an annex to the International Standards for Phytosanitary Measures 38 (ISPM 38).
+TABLE 4 Outo omes of the TABLE 4 Outcomes of the audit of review recommenda ations continued Inspector- General review title Publication date Publication Inspector-General review date Department's original management response Current Inspector-General's assessment (2021) Inspector- General's rating Effectiveness of biosecurity controls for importation of tomato and carrot seeds May 2016 Recommendation 08: In consultation with industry, the department should develop a co-regulatory model that involves industry adopting agreed recommendations and principles to improve the regulatory framework for importation of vegetable seeds into Australia.
+The department agrees with this recommendation.
+The concept and benefits of a co-regulatory model will be discussed and progressed through the imported Seeds Regulation Working Group.
+The department and industry have agreed to adopt a co-regulatory approach that recognises and guides seed production practices through a systems approach, under the guidance of an annex to the International Standards for Phytosanitary Measures 38 (ISPM 38).
 The department engages with industry related to co-regulatory approaches to managing phytosanitary risk on seed imports.
-The department has engaged with industry and international counterparts in the following forums and activities: Imported Seed Regulation Working Group, between May 2016 and July 2018 Organisation of the Global Integrated System of Seed Production Workshop, between 4 and 5 April 2018 Organisation of the International Clean Seed Pathway Workshop, between 7 and 8 June 2018 Quadrilateral Seed Health Working Group supporting the development of an annex to ISPM 38 on the design and use of systems approaches for phytosanitary certification of seeds supporting the development of regional implementation guidance material on seed health certification for Asia and Pacific Plant Protection Commission member countries International Seeds Federation systems approach pilot, proposed to take place in 2022. ations Department's original management response The department agrees with this recommendation.
-The concept and benefits of a co-regulatory model will be discussed and progressed through the imported Seeds Regulation Working Group.
-TABLE 4 Outcomes of the audit of review recommend Publication Inspector-General review date recommendation Recommendation 08: In consultation with industry, the department should develop a co-regulatory model that involves industry adopting agreed recommendations and principles to improve the regulatory framework for importation of vegetable seeds into Australia. comes of the Publication date May 2016 TABLE 4 Outo Inspector- General review title Effectiveness of biosecurity controls for importation of tomato and carrot seeds continued ...
+The department has engaged with industry and international counterparts in the following forums and activities: Imported Seed Regulation Working Group, between May 2016 and July 2018 Organisation of the Global Integrated System of Seed Production Workshop, between 4 and 5 April 2018 Organisation of the International Clean Seed Pathway Workshop, between 7 and 8 June 2018 Quadrilateral Seed Health Working Group supporting the development of an annex to ISPM 38 on the design and use of systems approaches for phytosanitary certification of seeds supporting the development of regional implementation guidance material on seed health certification for Asia and Pacific Plant Protection Commission member countries International Seeds Federation systems approach pilot, proposed to take place in 2022 Optimal continued ...